 Another disadvantage (depending on some factors) of this monitor in the gaming industry is its 1440p resolution.
 Although 1440p offers a high level of clarity, it requires a lot more power from the graphics card than a 1080p resolution, which is why those who only play competitive games utilize it to gain higher FPS.

-At the same time, 1440p is the bare minimum for a 32-inch screen, since if the PPI had to be lower than 92, it’d result in blurry pictures.
+At the same time, 1440p is the bare minimum for a 32-inch screen.
+If the PPI had to be lower than 92, it’d result in blurry pictures and big pixels.
 If you truly want a 32-inch gaming display, you’ll have to settle with 1440p, which means you’ll need a powerful graphics card to run the demanding games on this monitor.

 Although the HP X32 has a fair level of sharpness, it is nothing out of the ordinary.
 In terms of comparison, it has the same PPI as a 1080p 24-inch monitor, so it’s decent but not exceptional.
 If you choose clarity over gaming features, 32-inch 4k displays in the same price range are your best bet.